osism/release/notes/3.0.0/NOTES.md

 * Various integrations of manager services for Traefik: Nexus, Nexbox, Phpmyadmin
 * Clamav is available as a new service
 * Dnsdist is available as a new service
+* Cgit is available as a new service

 ## Removals